Historic Sites of Manitoba: Henderson School No. 1311 (RM of Killarney-Turtle Mountain)

 Manitoba School Records Collection (GR4072), Henderson School District No. 1311 Daily Registers, Archives of Manitoba.

 One Hundred Years in the History of the Rural Schools of Manitoba: Their Formation, Reorganization and Dissolution (1871-1971) by Mary B. Perfect, MEd thesis, University of Manitoba, April 1978.

 A Study of Public School Buildings in Manitoba by David Butterfield, Historic Resources Branch, Manitoba Department of Culture, Heritage and Tourism, 1994, 230 pages.

 Reflections: Turtle Mountain Municipality and Killarney, 1882-1982, page 108.

-We thank Paul Dale (Canadian Churches of Christ Historical Society) and Nathan Kramer for providing additional information used here.
+We thank Paul Dale (Canadian Churches of Christ Historical Society), Nathan Kramer, and Rose Kuzina for providing additional information used here.